 Ever been “in the Spirit on the Lord’s Day?”
-John was (Rev. 1:10).
+John the apostle was, according to Rev. 1:10.
 A loud trumpet spun him around to see Jesus Christ in His completely glorified resurrection body.
 John, who saw Jesus on the First Day, was unprepared and promptly fell at His feet as a dead man (Rev. 1:17).

-Though late in life John had already enjoyed over 3,000 Sundays filled with worship, fellowship, prayer, joy, and purity.
-But nothing prepared him for the Christ unveiled.
-John had only seen the Father’s glory with a veiled covering on Jesus.
+Being old he had already enjoyed over 3,000 Sundays filled with worship, fellowship, prayer, joy, and purity.
+But none of that prepared him for the glorified Christ.
+John had only, ever, seen the Father’s glory with a veiled covering on Jesus.
 Even after Jesus’ resurrection, Jesus’ body wasn’t fully glorified.

-But after the ascension the veil was forever removed and Christ’s human body was now the perfection of deity in full human glorification.
-What Christ now looks like on every Lord’s Day is what He’ll look like in His return.
-At that time a lot of people will fall at His feet – some to worship, but most to do what John tried to do – die.
+But after His ascension the veil was forever removed and Christ’s human body is now the perfection of deity in full human glorification.
+What Christ now looks like on every Lord’s Day is exactly what He’ll look like in His return.
+On that Day all will fall at His feet – some to worship, but most to do what John tried to do – die.

 Every Lord’s Day is a promise.
 We who worship every Lord’s Day worship the soon-coming Jesus who in unveiled glory will thoroughly judge all that sin has defiled.
 According to His promise we will reign with Him on the earth, beholding the glory of His presence that we now anticipate every Lord’s Day (Rev. 5:10).
 Then will the Lord’s Day become the Day of the Lord.